TomDamri1/ChatApp/README.txt

 ## TO INSATLL:
 1.extract the files at your home directory.
-2.make sure only Login folder and python-jbm_1.0-1_all.deb file are in the home directory 3.run the file python-jbm_1.0.1_all.deb
+2.make sure Login folder and python-jbm_1.0-1_all.deb file are in the home directory 3.run the file python-jbm_1.0.1_all.deb
 4.click on install after it finishes, close the window.
 5.open the terminal.